luisdfc/LatexClip-LaTeX-Clipboard-Image-/README.md

 # LaTeX-to-Image Converter

-A simple tool to convert LaTeX equations into images that can be easily pasted into applications like Word, OneNote, or PowerPoint.
-It can also convert the LaTeX into plain text.
+This tool allows you to easily convert LaTeX equations into images.
+You can then paste these images into applications like Word, OneNote, or PowerPoint.
+It's especially useful for converting complex formulas you get from AI like ChatGPT, Gemini, or others, into a usable format for your documents and presentations.
+The tool also allows you to convert LaTeX into plain text.

 ![Screenshot 1](Screenshots/1.png)
 ![Screenshot 2](Screenshots/2.png)